MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-managed-code.md

 ms.workload:
   - "dotnet"
 ---
-# Debugging Managed Code
+# Debug Managed Code (C#, Visual Basic, F#, C++/CLI)

-This section covers common debugging problems and techniques for managed applications, or applications written in languages that target the common language runtime, such as Visual Basic, C#, and C++.
+This section covers common debugging problems and techniques for managed applications, or applications written in languages that target the common language runtime, such as Visual Basic, C#, and C++/CLI.
 The techniques described here are high-level techniques.
 [First look at the debugger](../debugger/debugger-feature-tour.md).

 ## In This Section